 With a lunch stop at the Rift Valley Lake of Langano, drive on the Express Way back to Addis Ababa.

-Visitors will enjoy visiting a colorful weekly held cultural market of the Oromo people at the small town of Adadi - Only when the tour departs either on Thursday or Sunday.
+Twice a week, there is an added visit to interesting market.
+Visit a colorful weekly held cultural market of the Oromo people at the small town of Adadi Mariam.
+The market visit is available only when the tour departs either on Thursday or Sunday.

-NOTE – This two days tour from Addis Ababa to the Rift Valley can be organized to fit visitor’s interests best by extending duration and adding more places of visits.
+NOTE – This two days tour from Addis Ababa to the Rift Valley is adaptable to fit visitor’s interests.
+We design to make is best by extending duration and adding more places of visits.

 Drop us a message or chat with us on WhatsApp